datacraft-dsc/DEPs/3/README.md

 of a service provider.

-In order to enable ecosystem interoperbility, the Integration layer must expose these assets and services to the ecosystem according to a set of DEP standard APIs.
+In order to enable ecosystem interoperbility, the Integration layer must expose these assets and services to the ecosystem according to a set of abstract DEP standard APIs.
 Key examples of such APIs include:
  - Ability to remotely invoke compute operations (see [DEP6](../6/README.md))
  - Access to raw asset data (see [DEP7](../7/README.md))
  - Access to asset metadata and provenance (see [DEP15](../15/README.md))